belle2/basf2/online_book/fundamentals/hep_analyses.rst

 Simulating the full detector is an expensive process and takes of the order of a second for Belle II.
-For other experiments like ATLAS and CMS it can also get close to minutes per event.
+For other experiments like ATLAS and CMS it can also get close to minutes per event due to the much higher energy.

 .. admonition:: Question
     :class: exercise stacked